Christopher-Bradshaw/genericio/README.md

 ## API

 The tests are probably the easiest way to learn the API.
+To see all features that are supported you probably just need to read the [wrapper code](./python/wrapper.pyx).
 A tiny example is:

 ```
 import generic_io